MarilynKeller/SKEL/README.md

 <img src="assets/Ypose_highres.png" alt="Image Description" style="width: 200px;" />

 SKEL is a parametric body shape and skeleton model.
-Its pose parameter lets you change the body shape and its pose parameter lets you pose the skeleton in an anatomical plausible way.
-Given shape and pose parameters, SKEL returns joint locations, a body mesh and a skeleton mesh.
+Its pose parameter lets you change the body shape and its pose parameter lets you pose the skeleton in an anatomically plausible way.
+Given shape and pose parameters, SKEL returns joint locations, a body mesh, and a skeleton mesh.
 SKEL is differentiable and can be fit to various data like motion capture or SMPL sequences.

 For more information, please check our Siggraph 2023 paper: From Skin to Skeleton: Towards Biomechanically Accurate 3D Digital Humans.